 This is not a modern trend either.
 If you take a look back at the last 50 years of Christmas Number Ones, only ten of them are unquestionably Christmassy (Merry Xmas Everybody, Mary’s Boy Child, Do They Know It’s Christmas?), maybe five that could be contested as possibly Christmassy (There’s No-One Quite Like Grandma, Only You, Stay Another Day) leaving a whopping 35 that are totally devoid of any festive spirit whatsoever (Day Tripper, Don’t You Want Me, Sound Of The Underground).

 Furthermore, some of the songs that we associate most deeply with Christmas never actually topped the charts.
 If the Number One was the only yardstick we used then Bob The Builder’s Can We Fix It? would have to be considered more Christmassy than Wham’s Last Christmas; Rage Against The Machine’s Killing In The Name would be four times as festive as Wizzard’s I Wish It Could Be Christmas Everyday; and Shayne Ward’s That’s My Goal would have more right to identify as a seasonal classic than Mariah Carey’s All I Want For Christmas Is You.

 Which is palpable nonsense.

-Look at the best-selling Christmas Number Ones.
+Look at the UK’s best-selling Christmas singles (according to the Official Charts Company).
 Only three of them are actually Christmassy.